-Think about the iPhone UI.
+Module 3 Overview Think about the iPhone user interface (UI).
 So far, you've built apps from basic UI elements and learned how to create the logic behind the UI.
-With ColourMix, you'll learn how to build an interactive app that has controls such as buttons and switches.
+With ColorMix, you'll learn how to build an interactive app that has controls such as buttons and switches.
 More importantly, you'll learn how to connect those visual UI elements to Swift code so they work the way you want them to.
-To do this, you'll learn about defining your own customised types with properties and methods, using instances of types, and collecting data in arrays.
-In the end, you'll have ColourMix, an app that generates all the colours of the rainbow - and more - by mixing red, green and blue.
+To do this, you'll learn about defining your own custom types with properties and methods, using instances of types, and collecting data in arrays.
+In the end, you'll have ColorMix, an app that generates all the colors of the rainbow-and more-by mixing red, green, and blue.

+Sessions 1-6

-Learn about organising data, experiment with defining methods and properties for a customised type, and work with arrays in Xcode playgrounds.
+Learn about organizing data, experiment with defining methods and properties for a custom type, and work with arrays in Xcode playgrounds.

-- Instances, Methods and Properties
+- Instances, Methods, and Properties

 - Arrays and Loops

 - Structs

-Learn how graphics are created, then build graphics, emoji and animated line drawings one pixel at a time.
+Sessions 7-8 Learn how graphics are created, then build graphics, emoji, and animated line drawings one pixel at a time.

-Build a ColourMix app by adding switches and sliders to the UI.
+Sessions 9-12 Build a ColorMix app by adding switches and sliders to the UI.

+1-2

-Instances, Methods and Properties
+Instances, Methods, and Properties

-Learn to create instances of types and how to use their methods and properties, then program a robot dance-off.
+Learn to create instances of types and how to use their methods and properties, and program a robot dance-off.

 Get Started: Explore how types define methods and properties, and experiment with describing methods and properties for different kinds of animals.

-Instances, Methods and Properties (page 184)
+Instances, Methods, and Properties (page 184)

 Play: Build a program to set up a dance-off between two robots.

-Instances, Methods and Properties playground (pages 196-198)
+Instances, Methods, and Properties playground (pages 196-198)

+3-4

 Arrays and Loops

-Learn how to order data in arrays and how to process arrays using loops, then build a program to tally votes, track progress and find key words.
+Learn how to order data in arrays and how to process arrays using loops, and build a program to tally votes, track progress, and find key words.

 Get Started: Use iteration in your algorithms, and use loops to work with elements in arrays.
 Create an algorithm to describe game play in a board game, and consider the ways you could work with a collection.

 Lists and Arrays (page 185)

 Algorithms: Iteration (pages 186-187)

 Loops (page 188)

+Working with Arrays-Searching

-Working with Arrays - Searching (pages 189-190)
+(pages 189-190)

-Play: Build programs to tally votes, track your progress towards a daily goal and filter messages for key words.
+Play: Build programs to tally votes, track your progress toward a daily goal, and filter messages for key words.

 Arrays and Loops playground (pages 199-202)

+5-6

 Structs

-Learn how to create customised types with structs, and use a customised type to solve a programming challenge.
+Learn how to create custom types with structs, and use a custom type to solve a programming challenge.

-Get Started: Define your own types with structs, and create a customised type for an animal of your choosing.
+Get Started: Define your own types with structs, and create a custom type for an animal of your choosing.

 Defining Your Own Types with Structs (pages 191-192)

-Play: Build a program that uses a customised type to solve a problem.
+Play: Build a program that uses a custom type to solve a problem.

 Structures playground (pages 203-205)

+7-8

 Pixel Art

 Learn how graphics are created, then build your own graphics, one pixel at a time.

-Apply: Write code to handcraft graphics, emoji and animated line drawings.
+Apply: Write code to handcraft graphics, emoji, and animated line drawings.

 Pixel Art playground (pages 215-216)

+9-12

-Colour Picker
+Color Picker

 Learn how to use actions and outlets to connect your Swift code to your app's UI.

-Apply: Build an app with switches, sliders and buttons that lets you mix your own colours.
+Apply: Build an app with switches, sliders, and buttons that lets you mix your own colors.

-ColourMix app project (pages 302-346)
+ColorMix app project (pages 301-345)